ranasanjip/Minor-Project-School-website/README.md

 ## 🚀 Upcoming Work

-I am currently working on an **Admin Dashboard & Student Management System**, which will be connected to this website and reachable via a login page.
+I am  also Planning to work on an **Admin Dashboard & Student Management System**, which will be connected to this website and reachable via a login page.
 It will include:

 - Admin login
 - Student record management